luxysiv/Cloudflare-Gateway-Pihole/README.md

 Create your block ad-lists to Cloudflare Gateway

 # Note
-* Script only support same urls hosts file or same urls domains,not mix
+* Script only support same urls hosts file

 * Add your lists to [lists.ini](lists.ini)